t-dillon/tdoku/README.md

 ## Tdoku: A fast Sudoku Solver

 #### Overview
-This project contains an optimized Sudoku solver for conventional 9x9 puzzles.
+This project contains an optimized Sudoku solver for conventional 9x9 puzzles (as well as Sukaku "pencilmark" puzzles with clues given as negative instead of positive literals).
 It also contains two other solvers with several variations exploring different ideas for optimization visited during development.
 Lastly, it contains a benchmarking framework for comparing performance among these solvers and among several third party solvers of current or historical interest using a variety of